MdZ-sys/SAS_Data_Analysis_Project/README.md

 # SAS_Data_Analysis_Project
+Since it has garnered so much interest, feature engineering has received little attention in the context of research.
+Feature engineering process must thus be further understood for learning algorithms to anticipate improved outcomes and behaviors (Rawat et al.,2017).
+The goal of feature engineering is to enhance the predictive modelling performance of a dataset by modifying its feature space (Nargesian et al., 2017).
+The act of choosing, modifying, and converting unprocessed data into features that can be applied in model building is known as feature engineering.
+There are numerous methods used for feature transformation such as – min-max normalization, encoding, standardization, principal component analysis, etc (Ozdemir & Susarla, 2018).
+Different techniques will be applied to feature engineer the variables from the pre-processed data from previous paper.
-This project will focus on feature engineering concepts, such as variable transformation, encoding techniques, standardization, and principal component analysis.
+Literature argues that processes such as imputation of missing values, exploratory data analysis and data transformation are a part of feature engineering techniques (Rawat et al.,2017).
+However, for the sake of continuity with previous paper, this report will focus on feature engineering concepts, such as variable transformation, encoding techniques, standardization, and principal component analysis.
+SAS coding is used in this report to convey understanding of concepts.